-Some of the factors that car insurance companies use, such as your driving record, and the cost of your car, are fairly obvious.
+Some of the factors that car insurance companies use, such as your driving record and the cost of your car, are fairly obvious.
 Others, however, are a bit less predictable.
-One such factor is your level of education, specifically with regards to whether or not you have a high school diploma.
+One such factor is your level of education, specifically with regards to whether you have a high school diploma.
 If you have a high school diploma and want to purchase cheap car insurance, we’ve got you covered with all the information you need.

-If you have a high school diploma, you’ll want to take advantage of it when purchasing a car insurance plan.
+If you have a high school diploma, you’ll want to take advantage of it when purchasing a car insurance policy.
 Any aspect of your life that can lower your auto insurance premiums should be utilized.

 Only about half of auto insurance companies use education as a factor when calculating car insurance premiums.
 In order to find the cheapest auto insurance package, you’ll need to find a car insurance provider that takes education level into consideration.

 That said, you should take advantage of any opportunity to get cheap car insurance.
-If you have a high school diploma, find a car insurance company that accounts for education level, and capitalize on the cheapest car insurance that you can find.
+If you have a high school diploma, find a car insurance company that accounts for education level and capitalize on the cheapest car insurance that you can find.